ajlopez/JavaScriptAI/README.md

 # JavaScript and Artificial Intelligence

-Samples and demos of JavaScript Artificial Intelligence.
+SAmples and demos of JavaScript Artificial Intelligence.

 AI is a broad term, but it is the better I known.